-- 1. Members shall conduct themselves in accordance with the Sacramento Code of Ethics (Chapter 4.02) including but not limited to: - a.
+- 1. Members shall conduct themselves in accordance with the Sacramento City Code of Ethics (Sacramento City Code chapter 4.02) including but not limited to: - a.
 Members shall comply with the citywide nepotism policy adopted or approved by city council resolution. - b.
 Members shall comply with the citywide whistleblower protection policy adopted or approved by city council resolution. - c.
-Members shall receive ethics training material, as required by California Assembly Bill 1234 within 30 days of the official taking office and at least every two years. - d.
-Members shall receive sexual harassment training material, as required by Assembly Bills 1825 and 1661 within 30 days of the official taking office and at least every two years. - e.
-Members shall follow the Policitcal Reform Act and Fair Political Practices Commission regulations. - 2.
-Members shall conduct themselves in accordinace with such training.
+Members shall receive ethics training material, as required by Assembly Bill 1234 within 30 days of taking office and at least every two years. - d.
+Members shall receive sexual harassment training material, as required by Assembly Bills 1825 and 1661 within 30 days of taking office and at least every two years. - e.
+Members shall follow the Policitcal Reform Act and Fair Political Practices Commission regulations. - f.
+Members shall conduct themselves in accordinace with such policies and training.